wohugb/wtfjs/README.md

 // ->   [ 1, 2, 3 ] ]
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Well, this is not magic at all if you're familiar with _Tagged template literals_.
 In the example above, `f` function is a tag for template literal.
 Tags before template literal allow you to parse template literals with a function.
 The first argument of a tag function contains an array of string values.
 The remaining arguments are related to the expressions.
 Example:

 ```js
 function template(strings, ...keys) {